triallax/purescript-transformers-pills/README.md

 intParserTest4 = assertEquals (intParser "port" $ Map.fromFoldable [ "port" /\ [ "8000", "8080" ] ]) (Left "Expected option \"port\" to have one value only")
 ```

-2. Rewrite `stringParser` to follow the new `Parser` type.
+2. Please rewrite `stringParser` to follow the new `Parser` type.
 Check that these tests run correctly:

 ```purescript
 stringParserTest1 = assertEquals (stringParser "host" input1) (Right "example.com")